Last updated: 1/7/22

 - The United States Government does not plan to provide COVID-19 vaccinations to private U.S. citizens overseas.
 Please follow host country developments and guidelines for COVID-19 vaccination.

 - The Polish government has announced that a COVID-19 vaccine will be provided to everyone who legally resides in Poland and is old enough to receive an approved vaccine.
-The vaccine is being made available in phases.
 For more information and to register your interest in receiving a vaccine, please visit the Ministry of Health website.
-After you have filled out the online “declaration of interest,” the Ministry of Health will contact you when a vaccine is available for your cohort and provide instructions about registering for an appointment.

 - Visit the FDA’s website to learn more about FDA-approved vaccines in the United States.

 - Citizens of Poland and foreigners entitled to participate in the National Immunization Program who received a vaccine authorized by the European Union in another country may be eligible for issuance of the EU COVID-19 certificate.
 Details can be found here: https://www.gov.pl/web/zdrowie/komunikat-nr-13-ministra-zdrowia-w-sprawie-uznania-szczepienia-przeciwko-covid-19-wykonanego-poza-granicami-rzeczpospolitej-polskiej-oraz-wydania-unijnego-certyfikatu-covid-19-ucc.

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
 Yes